 Okay, enough for the scary part.
 The other aspect of this profession is that you are saving lives a heck of a lot more often than you are exterminating them (hopefully).
 We are privileged to live in a time with advanced medical science—a few hundred years ago, if they wanted to remove a tumor, they'd throw a few eyes of newt into a steaming cauldron and recite a magical incantation.
 Or something like that.

 Oh, yeah.
 We're sure you’re just making some beef stew.

 Believe it or not, patients are generally awake during certain types of brain surgeries, like tumor removals.
 The awake craniotomy technique is helpful for doctors when working near areas of the brain that are related to speech.
 Talking to their patients during surgery helps them understand how much of the tumor or brain to remove.
 If they take out too much, their patient won't be able to talk.
 So if they suddenly start speaking in grunts and whistles, chances are you've done something wrong.
 Better put back whatever you just removed, and quick.

 Brain surgery has been used as a unit of measurement for comparing any difficult task.
 Ever hear "it’s not brain surgery?"
 Apparently, the only thing that rivals brain surgery as a measurement of difficulty is rocket science.

-If you are lucky you’ll be done with training in your mid-thirties.
+If you are lucky you'll be done with training in your mid-30s.
 Training programs are highly selective.
-Most of them accept 1 to 3 people a year.
+Most of them accept one to three people a year.
 Time to get cracking on those medical books.
 These training programs only accept those who rank at the top of their class.
-Don’t know the difference between the Hypothalamus and Medulla Oblongata?
-Here’s a hint: One regulates appetite (among other things) and the other controls breathing.
-Giving a patient’s brain a “bad haircut” will not lead to many more chances at surgery.
-Unlike hair, the brain cannot just “grow out.”
+Don't know the difference between the Hypothalamus and Medulla Oblongata?
+Here's a hint: One regulates appetite (among other things) and the other controls breathing.
+Giving a patient's brain a "bad haircut" will not lead to many more chances at surgery.
+Unlike hair, the brain cannot just "grow out."